pierre-rouleau/pel/doc/pel-manual.rst

   independent Emacs Lisp *libraries* if you prefer to use the features without the PEL key bindings.

-- Extensive documentation in the form of PDF files, one file per Emacs topics.
+- Several `PDF Document Tables`_ that describe the key bindings for specific topics.
-  Each table provides an overview, command descriptions, related key bindings  and links to related on-line documents.
-The tables have extensive markup with colours for standard Emacs, external package, and PEL-provided command and key bindings.
+  Each table provides an overview, related Emacs, external packages and PEL command descriptions and key bindings and links to related on-line documents.

 PEL relies on Emacs customization system.
 PEL activates third party packages through `PEL customization`_, by setting a corresponding ``pel-use-...``